AlexH20/NLP_Sentiment_Methods/README.md

 # NLP-Sentiment-Methods

-The code in this respository takes a Nasdaq news dataset and uses the text files for sentiment analysis.
+Sentiment Analysis based on NASDAQ news article dataset.

-Code:
+Steps:

 Process data - processes raw json data file to extract the date, ticker and text.
-Data is being sorted by Year and Isoweek.
+Remove duplicates, news articles with multiple related stock ticker symbols and companies without PERMNO match.
+Clean text for n-gram approach.

-Word count variable is created.
-Text is cleaned and stemmed (optional).
-Date is formatted and permno is fetched for later wrds data extraction.
+Get_paneldata - Gets data for panel data regression of top 100 companies w.r.t. news frequency in the years 2015 - 2019.

-Get_paneldata - Gets data for panel data regression of top 100 companies w.r.t. news frequency in the years 2015 - 2019 (not included - Abnormal return)
+Merge_data - Merges data of get_paneldata.ipynb with text dataset of process_data.ipynb.
+Attention: Merging either based on unprocessed text OR processed text

-Merge_data - Merges data of get_paneldata.ipynb with text dataset of process_data.ipynb
+PorterStemm_words - Get dataset from Merge_data with processed text to porter stemm words for RF application with n-grams

-GetdataAR - Gets data corresponding to abnormal return at day of news article publication
+DM - Use Merge_data processed text data to determine sentiment based on DM methods

-Get_dm_sentiment - Estimation of sentiment via dm methods
+RF_onetwogram - Use porterstemm_words output file to estimate sentiment based on RF with one- and two-grams

-Get_RF_sentiment_AR - Estimation of sentiment via random forest
+RF_with_FinBERT - Use output of Merge_data file with unprocessed text to estimate sentiment with RF BERT embeddings.
+Same code can be used to get sentiment based on BERT encoder or FinBERT encoder.
+Just adjust chosen model in code!

-BERT_finetuning - Fine-tuning of BERT for classification task
+NN_with_FinBERT - Use output of Merge_data file with unprocessed text to estimate sentiment with FinBERT + Dropout & Dense Layer.